-Jonathan is an elected member of the Bar Council and Joint Head of Chambers.
+Jonathan is Joint Head of Chambers.

 - HSE v C Ltd (Wolverhampton Magistrates’ Court, October 2017): represented a company facing Health and Safety charges arising out of work at height and lone working issues in the cleaning of an industrial hopper machine.
 A guilty plea that required close scrutiny of the recently implemented definitive Health and Safety sentencing guidelines.
 Successfully argued that the matter should be considered as medium culpability and harm category 2 whereas the HSE had contended for high and harm category 1;

 - LB Ealing v TRS Cash and Carry Ltd (Isleworth Crown Court, September 2017): successful defence of a food retailer facing an allegation of placing spices on the market containing salmonella.
 Case listed for a two week trial, but prosecution offered no evidence following further defence testing and representations;